woossi0/suite/docs/usermanual/source/intro/installation/redhat/upgrade.rst

 .. note:: OpenGeo Suite Enterprise can only be obtained through `Boundless <http://boundlessgeo.com>`_.
 Please `contact us <http://boundlessgeo.com/about/contact-us/sales/>`__ for information on how to purchase OpenGeo Suite Enterprise.

-#.
-To upgrade, you must first :ref:`uninstall <intro.installation.redhat.uninstall>` your current version of OpenGeo Suite.
-Your data and settings will be preserved.
+On a system that already has OpenGeo Suite:

 #.
 Change to the ``root`` user:

    .. code-block:: bash

       sudo su -

 #.
 Add the OpenGeo Suite Enterprise repository by replacing the file :file:`/etc/yum.repos.d/OpenGeo.repo` with the following contents::